tholtzem/Daphnia_mitogene_smk_slurm/README.md

 # To use conda commands in your current shell session, first do:
 eval "$(/$UIBK_CONDA_DIR/bin/conda shell.bash hook)"

+# Users of the c770 group can simply activate the environment on leo5 with:
+conda activate da_mitogenextractor

 # !!!
-NOT required for c770 group !!!
+In case you want to change the environment or create your own !!!
 ## Create environment from yaml file (in envs/):
 mamba env create -f env/daphnia_mitogene.yaml -p $SCRATCH/envs/daphnia_mitogenextractor
 #conda config --append envs_dirs $SCRATCH/envs

-# Users of the c770 group can simply activate the environment on leo5 with:
-conda activate da_mitogenextractor

 # Software can be installed/updated by modifying the env/ file.

-# To use the modified conda environment, update with:
+## To use the modified conda environment, update with:
 mamba env update --name da_mitogenextractor --file env/daphnia_mitogene.yaml

 ```

-## Get the snakemake pipeline for the slurm based cluster (here leo5)
+## Users of the c770 group can get the snakemake pipeline for the slurm based cluster (here leo5)

 ```
 mkdir some_directory
 cd some_directory
-rsync -avP /scratch/c7701178/snakemake/ ./
+rsync -avP /scratch/c77011XX/snakemake/ ./

 ```